blompuser/blomp-cloud-storage-docs/README.md

 ## Demo Systemd service files

 Example how some basic service file mounting drive on system launch could look like.
 Here are [5 service files](etc/systemd/system) which could be enabled, you can test those by simply replacing credentials in rclone.conf.

+### local overlays (recommended)

+I recommend to use local overlays for whatever should be done in regard of chunking, compression and encryption/decryption.
+One of main reasons is that local overlays are much faster, due to very long wait times for copy/move, you would end up wasting a lot bandwidth and time, exceeding in few times the real amount of data which you need to upload.

+- In configs I used max. allowed file size for blomp which is currently 5Gbyte-1Kbyte.
+  - **Info for union remote**:
+    - the smaller the chunk size, the better it is in regard of using max available free space.
+    - the bigger the chunk size, the better it is in regard of performance but may leave few accounts with <chunk_size amount of free space.

+### non local overlays (not recommended)

 - [blomp](etc/systemd/system/blomp.service)
   - [blomp-chunker](etc/systemd/system/blomp-chunker.service)